 If you take too much GILENYA, call your doctor or go to the nearest hospital emergency room right away.

 Tell your doctor about all the medicines you take or have recently taken, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Especially tell your doctor if you take medicines that affect your immune system, or have taken them in the past.
+Especially tell your doctor if you take medicines that affect your immune system, including corticosteroids, or have taken them in the past.
 Tell your doctor if you have been vaccinated within 1 month before you start taking GILENYA.
-You should not get certain vaccines while taking GILENYA and for at least 2 months after stopping GILENYA treatment.
+You should not get certain vaccines, called live attenuated vaccines, while taking GILENYA and for at least 2 months after stopping GILENYA treatment.

-The most common side effects with GILENYA were headache, flu, diarrhea, back pain, abnormal liver tests, and cough.
+The most common side effects with GILENYA were headache, abnormal liver tests, diarrhea, cough, flu, sinusitis, back pain, abdominal pain, and pain in arms or legs.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.